One of the major benefits of clearly defining your business requirements is they help to lock in project scope.

 The Project Initiation Document (PID) should articulate what is and isn’t in scope for the project based on the defined requirements.

-Your Project Steering Committee will then understand that the project costs and timelines have a clearly defined scope and that this ‘defined scope’ is what they are agreeing to fund.
+Your Project Steering Committee will then understand that the project costs and timelines have a clearly defined scope and that this ‘defined scope’ is agreed to be funded.

 Why it is important to lock in project scope